Location: Gloucester, with travel to Hereford and Worcester.

 We're a busy office where a passion for classical music and the ability to articulate it are the hallmarks of our team.
 If you think you'd enjoy spending time with us and learning about what goes on behind the scenes of a busy festival, we'd be happy to hear from you.

-While we don't have a pre-defined intership on offer each year, we welcome enquiries about work experience or short term placements, and in the past have offered placements on a part time basis to those looking to build their arts experience alongside an existing job, or provided an internship for those looking to fulfil the requirements of a university course, as well as other ad hoc, shorter term roles.
+While we don't have a pre-defined role on offer each year, we welcome enquiries about work experience or short term placements, and in the past have offered placements on a part time basis to those looking to build their arts experience alongside an existing job, or provided an internship for those looking to fulfil the requirements of a university course, as well as other ad hoc, shorter term roles.

 These are voluntary, with local travel expenses and a lunch allowance available.
 If you're looking for information about getting involved during the festival itself, then please visit the VOLUNTEER page for more information.